ciena/ciena.saos10/docs/ciena.saos10.saos10_bgp_module.rst

                 <td>
                 </td>
                 <td>
                         <div>Route-target ID.
 Creates lists of import and export route-target extended communities for the L2VPN instance.
 It specifies a target VPN extended community.
 Execute the once for each community.
-All routes with the specific route-target extended community are imported into all L2VPN instances with the same extended community as an import route-target. (route-target list key)</div>
+All routes with the specific route-target extended community are imported into all L2VPN instances with the same extended community as an import route-target.
+(Key for list: route-target)</div>
                 </td>
             </tr>